M-arcus/cloudron-docs/docs/documentation/developer/api.md

 When an app is stopped, the app's location will show an error page indicating that the app is not running.

+#### Upload file

+POST `/api/v1/apps/:appId/upload` <scope>admin</scope>

+Uploads a file to the file system of the app.

+The `file` query parameter must be set to the destination path.

+The file contents must be uploaded as a multipart request with a part named `file`.

+#### Download file

+GET `/api/v1/apps/:appId/download` <scope>admin</scope>

+Downloads a file from the file system of the app.

+The `file` query parameter must be set to the path of the file.

+If the file exists, the response will contain the contents of the file with `Content-Disposition: attachment`.

 #### Uninstall app